nodejs/node/deps/npm/doc/misc/npm-config.md

 Space-separated options that are always passed to search.

+### searchlimit

+* Default: 20
+* Type: Number

+Number of items to limit search results to.
+Will not apply at all to legacy searches.

 ### searchstaleness

 * Default: 900 (15 minutes)
 * Type: Number

-The age of the cache, in seconds, before another registry request is made.
+The age of the cache, in seconds, before another registry request is made if using legacy search endpoint.

 ### send-metrics